daniofilho/raycasting-study/README.md

 # Raycasting Study

-The game consist of moving a block (player) on a 2D map and render in a fake 3D canvas everything that player is seeing.
+This technique consist of moving a block (player) on a 2D map and "cast" rays until rays hit a wall.
+For each pixel of wall hitted, render an equivalent rectangle in another canvas.
+All this rectangles (with ther correct color and size based on player distance) makes the impression of a fake 3D.

 [DEMO](https://daniofilho.com.br/estudo/raycasting-study/)